Written 12 December, 2006

 I’ve laid in the floor-- hardwood along two sections, and a carpet on the third.
 The carpet has a moving reef pattern that is quite spectacular.
 I’m still thinking about textures for the walls and ceiling.

 I’ve turned the inside surface of the two end prims into giant television screens.
-Right now all that plays is “Minnie the Moocher,” a Betty Boop cartoon that features a life performance by Cab Calloway and his band.
+Right now all that plays is “Minnie the Moocher,” a Betty Boop cartoon that features a live performance by Cab Calloway and his band.
 I need to find a video player that will let me change stations like my Wurlitzer lets me change radio stations.

 The island is shaping up!